Icinga/icinga-doc/markdown/en/redundancy.md

 "slave" host running Icinga to take over the job of notifying contacts about problems if:

-1. The "master" host that runs Icinga is down or..

-2. The Icinga process on the "master" host stops running for some reason

 #### 7.7.4.3.
 Network Layout Diagram